VBAC: Know the pros and cons

 - Have you had previous vaginal deliveries?
-A vaginal delivery at least once before or after your prior C-section increases the odds of a successful VBAC.
+A vaginal delivery at least once before or after your prior C-section increases the probability of a successful VBAC.

 - How many C-sections have you had?
 You might be a less suitable candidate for VBAC if you've had multiple C-sections.

 - When was your last C-section?
 The risk of uterine rupture is higher if you attempt VBAC too soon after having a C-section — such as within 18 to 24 months.

-- Do you have any health conditions that might affect a vaginal delivery?
-Although research isn't conclusive, some studies suggest that chronic conditions such as diabetes, heart disease or high blood pressure could reduce the chances of successful VBAC.
-If you have an infection that could be passed to your baby during vaginal delivery — such as genital herpes or HIV — a C-section might be the best option.
+- Do you have any health concerns that might affect a vaginal delivery?
+A C-section might be recommended if you have placenta problems, a breech presentation or an infection that could be passed to your baby during vaginal delivery — such as genital herpes or HIV.

-- Will you deliver the baby in a facility equipped to handle an emergency C-section?
+- Where will you deliver the baby?
+Plan to deliver at a facility equipped to handle an emergency C-section.
 A home delivery isn't appropriate for VBAC.

 Also, keep in mind that if you had a uterine rupture during a previous pregnancy, you're not a candidate for VBAC.